5 reasons why you should use flip boards in your video

 It is often hard to get people to have fun, or be funny in front of a camera, especially if you have just stopped them on the street.
 Flip boards can be a great way to help people to have fun when answering research questions on the street and can definitely elicit more fun results than a normal questionnaire for your insight video.

 Last year, we used flip boards as a fun way to discuss train travel with commuters on behalf of the Trainline.
 Using flip boards helped turn a potentially boring or cantankerous subject such as rail prices into a fun topic as respondents drew pictures of how they would spend the money saved through booking tickets online via The Trainline.com.
 Filming across a Bank Holiday weekend also meant people drew wacky and funny items.

 3. Great for social

 Trainline used the final videos as part of its social media campaign.
 The train firm isn’t the only company we have worked with on flip boards for social media, as they can be a really effective way to engage with people through their social media without them having to reach for the headphones.
-Even if the flip boards are being used as part of an insight video, think about how the content could be used elsewhere – in other channels and for different audiences.
+Even if the flip boards are being used primarily for insight purposes, think about how the content could be used elsewhere – in other channels and for different audiences.

 As the main focus is on what is written on the boards and not what people are saying, people can watch the videos without the sound and still take home the key messages and information.
 This also means that these videos can work really well in all places where you want to share a message without blasting out sound, for example on people’s mobile handsets, in a reception area and on plasma screens.